 Shorebirds stop to refuel and rest, while moulting into breeding plumage at Bahía de San Antonio.
-Many knots and other species stay there as late as May 7-10, and then make an 8000-km nonstop flight to the United States in 8-10 days (based on information from geolocators attached to birds and resightings of color flagged birds; Allan Baker, personal communication).
+Many knots and other species stay there as late as mid-May, and then make an 8000-km nonstop flight to the United States in 8-10 days (based on information from geolocators attached to birds and resightings of color flagged birds; Allan Baker, personal communication).
 The late Dr. Allan Baker explained: "Without this link in the migratory chain we risk losing the wintering red knot population in Tierra del Fuego.
 Since the year 2000 the Tierra del Fuego population has declined from 52,000 red knots to 10,000 in 2013 , and similar population declines have also occurred in the other Canadian species."

 Enhanced protection measures are now critical, because disturbance and destruction of feeding and roosting habitats is causing birds to leave optimal areas.
 This adversely affects their physical condition and lowers their chances of surviving their long distance migrations.
 In recent years everal factors have led to worsening disturbance: